joagre/ratatoskr/ideas/r.md

 writeln("foo")
 ```

-Name conflicts between constructs in each module are detected whenever
+Name conflicts between constructs between modules are detected whenever
-they are used in the module.
+they are used.

 The `std.jobs` module contains the functionality needed to work with
 concurrent jobs and message passing in between them, i.e. `spawn()`,